videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/custom-template.md

 In this section, we will discuss how Custom Templates work with VideoSDK.

-- **`Host`**: The host is responsible for starting the live streaming by passing the `templateURL`.
+- **`Host`**: The host initiates live streaming by providing the `templateURL`.
 The `templateURL` is the URL of the hosted template webpage.
-The host is also responsible for managing the template, such as changing text, logos, and switching template layout, among other things.
+The host is also responsible for managing the template, including tasks such as altering text, logos, and switching template layouts.

-- **`VideoSDK Template Engine`** : The VideoSDK Template Engine accepts and opens the templateURL in the browser.
-It listens to all the events performed by the Host and enables customization of the template according to the Host's preferences.
+- **`VideoSDK Template Engine`** : The VideoSDK Template Engine accepts and opens the templateURL in the browser, actively listening to all events initiated by the Host.
+It facilitates the customization of the template in accordance with the host's preferences.

-- **`Viewer`**: The viewer can stream the content.
-They can watch the live stream with the added real-time graphics, which makes for a unique and engaging viewing experience.
+- **`Viewer`**: Viewers can stream the content, experiencing the live stream with added real-time graphics.
+This feature contributes to a distinctive and engaging viewing experience.

 ![custom template](https://cdn.videosdk.live/website-resources/docs-resources/custom_template.png)

 ### Understanding Template URL

-The template URL is the webpage that VideoSDK Template Engine will open while composing the live stream.
+The template URL is a webpage that VideoSDK Template Engine will open while composing the live stream.

-The template URL will appear as shown below.
+It will appear as shown below.

 ![template url](https://cdn.videosdk.live/website-resources/docs-resources/custom_template_url.png)

-The Template URL consists of two parts:
+The Template URL comprises of two essential parts:

-- Your actual page URL, which will look something like `https://example.com/videosdk-template`.
+- Your actual page URL, resembling something like `https://example.com/videosdk-template`.
-- Query parameters, which will allow the VideoSDK Template Engine to join the meeting when the URL is opened.
-There are a total of three query parameters:
+- Query parameters, designed to enable the VideoSDK Template Engine to seamlessly join the meeting upon opening the URL.
+There are three key query parameters in total:
-  - `token`: This will be your token, which will be used to join the meeting.
+  - `token`: Your token, serving as the authentication key to join the meeting.
-  - `meetingId`: This will be the meeting ID that will be joined by the VideoSDK Template Engine.
+  - `meetingId`: The meeting Id of the meeting that the VideoSDK Template Engine will join.
-  - `participantId`: This will be the participant ID of the VideoSDK Template Engine, which should be passed while joining the template engine in your template so that the tempalte engine participant is not visible to other participants. **This parameter will be added by the** **VideoSDK**.
+  - `participantId`: The participant ID of the VideoSDK Template Engine.
+This should be included when joining the template engine in your template, ensuring that the template engine participant remains invisible to other participants. **This parameter is automatically added by the VideoSDK**.

 :::info